 There are many methods used by many different top name gunsmiths.
 Some only bed the area around the lug and the two pillars while some bed the entire action area.
 Typically I bed the entire action area.
-When using that method remove stock material from along the sides of the inletting as well.
+In this case I also remove stock material from along the sides of the inletting as well.